SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation.md

 Observing time is essential to any playback experience implementation.
 Time often needs to be observed at various time intervals for the same player instance.
 For example a progress bar might need to be refreshed every 1/10th of a second, while other parts of the same user interface might only require one refresh per second.

-Even if a single small time interval could be suitable for most needs (say 1/10th of a second), having ``Player`` publish time updates at a fast pace would trigger layout refreshes everywhere the player is observed, even where not needed.
+Even if a single small time interval could be suitable for most needs (say 1/10th of a second), having ``Player`` publish time updates at a fast pace would trigger layout refreshes everywhere the player is observed, often unnecessarily.

 For this reason ``Player`` does not publish time updates automatically.
 Explicit publisher subscription is required: